p-serna/Dogbreed-classifier/README.md

 All documents for review are in docs folder as pdfs or html.

 - [Report](docs/report.pdf) and [proposal](docs/proposal.pdf) are in docs folder.
+- A version of the resubmitted report with the editions highlited: [pdf](docs/report_edithighlited.pdf)
 - Data exploration notebook: [pdf](docs/data_exploration.pdf) or [html](docs/data_exploration.html).
 - Dog app notebook: [pdf](docs/dog_app.pdf) or [html](docs/dog_app.html).